ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-k8.md

 You can use the `kubectl get deployment ibp-operator -o yaml` command to confirm that the command updated the operator spec.

 After you apply the `operator-upgrade.yaml` operator spec to your namespace, the operator will restart and pull the latest image.
 The upgrade takes about a minute.
 While the upgrade is taking place, you can still access your console UI.
-However, you cannot use the console to install and instantiate chaincode, or use the console or the APIs to create or remove a node.
+However, you cannot use the console to deploy smart contracts, or use the console or the APIs to create or remove a node.

 You can check that the upgrade is complete by running `kubectl get deployment ibp-operator`.
 If the upgrade is successful, then you can see the following tables with four ones displayed for your operator and your console.
 ```